EberlyODL/chem110/lesson-1/molecular-geometry.md

 The five electron domain geometries give rise to 13 molecular geometries.
 The molecular geometry describes the shape of the molecule considering only the bonded atoms.

+A summary of the molecular geometries is shown below.
+The names describe the shapes, so focus on looking for the shape as described by the name.
+This will help you recognize them!